NathanKr/mirror-android-app-to-pc-screen/README.md

   <li>Find <strong>Build number</strong> (or Software version) and tap it 7 times until you see “You are now a developer”.</li>
   <li>Return to <strong>Settings &gt; System &gt; Developer options</strong> (or search “Developer options”).</li>
   <li>Enable <strong>USB debugging</strong>.
-    <div class="note">If prompted when connecting later, accept the computer’s RSA key on the phone (check “Always allow from this computer”).</div>
+    <div>If prompted when connecting later, accept the computer’s RSA key on the phone (check “Always allow from this computer”).</div>
   </li>
 </ol>